konfuzio-ai/konfuzio-sdk/docs/web/api-v3.md

 `name` is the only required parameter.
 You can check the endpoint documentation for more available options.

-This call will return a JSON object that, among other properties, will show the `id` of the created project.
+This call will return a JSON object that, among other properties, will show the `id` of the created Project.
 Take note of it, as you will need it in the next steps.

 #### Create a category

-A [category](https://help.konfuzio.com/modules/categories/index.html) is used to group documents by type and can be associated to an [extraction AI](https://help.konfuzio.com/modules/extractions/index.html).
+A [Category](https://help.konfuzio.com/modules/categories/index.html) is used to group Documents by type and can be associated to an [extraction AI](https://help.konfuzio.com/modules/extractions/index.html).
 For example, you might want to create a category called "Invoice".
 To do so, you will make a call to our [category creation endpoint](https://app.konfuzio.com/v3/swagger/#/categories/categories_create):